veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Virtualization CLI/configuration.md

 If the Nodes on which you installed Anka have insufficient storage for Anka VMs, you can tell Anka to use external storage.

+> It's recommended to keep the vm_lib_dir on the local disk as it contains file locks.

 There are three configuration parameters to control location for storing Anka VMs.

 Assuming you want to store your Templates on **/Volumes/ExternalDrive/**, perform these steps: